 Getting a Dog Out of Your Bed

-Internationally known dog trainer Victoria Stilwell says if your dog has no behavioral problems then it’s OK to let him sleep in your bed.
+Internationally known dog trainer Victoria Stilwell says if your dog has no behavioral problems then it’s OK to let them sleep in your bed.
 In fact, from the dog’s standpoint, it’s a compliment.

 "Dogs only sleep with people or dogs they trust," says Stilwell, star of the TV show "It’s Me or the Dog."